Susceptible-infected-susceptible model on networks with eigenvector localization: Quasistationary simulation

+In this paper, we use the configuration model to generate uncorrelated random networks for quasistationary simulation \cite{ucm}.
+The degree sequence $\{k_i\}$ is generated as follows.
+First, the degree distribution $P(k)=ck^{-\gamma}$ is normalized as $\sum_{k_{min}}^{k_{c}} P(k)dk=1$, where $k_c \leq \sqrt{N}$ is the structural degree cutoff that can avoid inherent degree correlation \cite{ucm}, and $k_{min}$ refers to the minimum degree.
+Second, the number of nodes with degree $k$ is $n(k)=NP(k)$.

-We abandon the discrete-time approach, which synchronously updates the states of all the nodes with a fixed time interval such as $\Delta t=1$, in that it will lead to incorrect result, especially when the recovery rate is unit \cite{limit}.
+The principle of quasistationary simulation is to calculate the statistical average over possible evolutionary configurations by certain sampling strategy without being trapped in the absorbing state.
+The discrete-time approach, which synchronously updates the states of all the nodes with a fixed time interval such as $\Delta t=1$, can lead to incorrect result, especially when the recovery rate is unit \cite{limit}.
 Instead, the continuous-time approach is employed in this paper.
-Once the system visits the absorbing state where all the nodes recover, we randomly choose a node or select the last active node as the seed to continue the evolution.
-Such updating scheme can effectively avoid the disadvantage of other schemes such as using the hub or randomly selecting a evolutionary configuration from the memory, which result in a susceptibility curve with multiple ambiguous peaks \cite{sample}.
-Despite such distinction, our tests show that all of these schemes produce similar results near the threshold.

-The values of $\Pi$ and $a(\lambda_{c})$ are obtained from the fitting curve of $\phi(k)$.
-In the examples portrayed by Fig. (\ref{PI}), for $2<\gamma <2.5$, the empirical value of the interaction strength coefficient $\Pi \simeq 1$ ($a=0$), which is consistent with HMF theory.
-For $\gamma >2.5$, however, $\Pi \ll \Pi^{G}$, namely, the theoretical expectation of the global interaction.
-More specifically, it is striking that